My Getting Ready Routine as a Working Mom of Two (6 and 3)

 The night before makes the morning easy

-• I set a calm bedtime routine and sunrise alarm on the Hatch Restore 3 so wake-ups feel human instead of harsh.
+• I set a calm bedtime routine and a sunrise alarm on the Hatch Restore 3 so wake-ups feel gentle, not jarring.

-• I run our robot vac after dinner and before bed so floors are not a morning chore.
+• I run our robot vacuum after dinner so the floors aren’t a morning task.

-• Lunch boxes are half-prepped in the fridge.
-Backpacks by the door.
+• Lunchboxes are half-prepped in the fridge, and backpacks are by the door.

-None of this is fancy, but it saves 10 to 15 minutes the next morning.
+It’s nothing fancy, but it reliably saves me 10–15 minutes the next morning.

 6:30–6:40 AM: Wake, water, quick coffee

-• I wake to the Restore 3 sunrise, drink a glass of water, and do a 30 second stretch.
+• I wake up with the Restore 3 sunrise, drink a glass of water, and do a quick 30-second stretch.

-• Coffee is fast.
-Most days I use a pod machine like the Nespresso VertuoPlus with the frother for a quick latte.
-On slower days I use a manual machine like the Breville Barista Express because it feels like a little ritual.
+• Coffee stays simple.
+Most days I use a pod machine like the Nespresso VertuoPlus (with a frother for a fast latte).
+On slower mornings, I use a manual machine like the Breville Barista Express because it feels like a small ritual.

-Kids wander out during this window, so I keep breakfast simple.
-Toast, yogurt, fruit.
-If I need a hot option, the Ninja SP300C does sheet-pan eggs or crispy hash browns in minutes.
+Kids usually wander out during this window, so I keep breakfast easy: toast, yogurt, fruit.
+If we need something hot, the Ninja SP300C is great for quick sheet-pan eggs or crispy hash browns.

 6:40–6:48 AM: 8-minute skin and base

-I keep skincare short so makeup goes on quickly and lasts.
+I keep skincare short so makeup goes on fast and wears well.

-1. Cleanse lightly if needed, otherwise a splash of water.
+1. Cleanse lightly if needed—otherwise, a splash of water is enough.

-3. Foundation: thin layer of Estée Lauder Re-Nutriv Ultra Radiance.
-It looks natural and evens things out without heavy coverage.
+3. Foundation: a thin layer of Estée Lauder Re-Nutriv Ultra Radiance to even things out without looking heavy.

-5. Set lightly through the T-zone so I do not get shiny by lunch.
+5. Set lightly through the T-zone so I’m not shiny by lunchtime.

 6:48–6:56 AM: 8-minute eyes, brows, cheeks, lips

-This is where the Urban Decay Naked eyeshadow palette makes life easy.
-I rotate a simple three-step look that works for workdays, school events, and the occasional date night.
+This is where the Urban Decay Naked eyeshadow palette makes things easy.
+I stick to a simple look that works for workdays, school events, and the occasional date night.

 My 3-step everyday eye (5 minutes)